 Designated Exceptional Durable Medical Equipment

-During calendar year 2008, the Department received no written requests to add or remove items of DME from the list of exceptional DME.
-Therefore, this notice makes no changes in either the acquisition cost or the list of qualifying DME.
+During calendar year 2012, the Department received no written requests to add or remove items of DME from the list of exceptional DME.
+Therefore, this notice makes no changes in either the minimum acquisition cost or the list of qualifying DME.

 ''Exceptional DME'' is defined as DME that has an acquisition cost of $5,000 or more and is either Specially Adapted DME or other DME that is designated as Exceptional DME by the Department annually by notice in the Pennsylvania Bulletin.